apache/incubator-taverna-commandline/src/main/resources/README.txt

 Secure web services
 -------------------

+If you do not use the bundled OpenJDK (which has security enabled by default), you may need to modify your Java installation to enable security.

 If you need to invoke secure services or access secured data from your workflows (e.g. if you need to provide username and password to gain access to your service/data or your service's URL starts with HTTPS), then you need to